nilearn/nilearn/doc/glm/glm_intro.rst

 What is fMRI ?
 --------------

 Functional magnetic resonance imaging (:term:`fMRI`) is based on the fact that when local neural activity increases, increases in metabolism and blood flow lead to fluctuations of the relative concentrations of oxyhaemoglobin (the red cells in the blood that carry oxygen) and deoxyhaemoglobin (the same red cells after they have delivered the oxygen).
 Oxyhaemoglobin and deoxyhaemoglobin have different magnetic properties (diamagnetic and paramagnetic, respectively), and they affect the local magnetic field in different ways.
 The signal picked up by the MRI scanner is sensitive to these modifications of the local magnetic field.
-To record cerebral activity during functional sessions, the scanner is tuned to detect this "Blood Oxygen Level Dependent" (:term:`BOLD`) signal.
+To record cerebral activity during functional runs, the scanner is tuned to detect this "Blood Oxygen Level Dependent" (:term:`BOLD`) signal.

-Brain activity is measured in sessions that span several minutes, during which the participant performs some cognitive task and the scanner acquires brain images, typically every 2 or 3 seconds (the time between two successive image acquisition is called the Repetition time, or :term:`TR`).
+Brain activity is measured in runs that span several minutes, during which the participant performs some cognitive task and the scanner acquires brain images, typically every 2 or 3 seconds (the time between two successive image acquisition is called the Repetition time, or :term:`TR`).

 A cerebral MR image provides a 3D image of the brain that can be decomposed into `voxels`_ (the equivalent of pixels, but in 3 dimensions).
-The series of images acquired during a functional session provides, in each voxel, a time series of positive real number representing the MRI signal, sampled at the :term:`TR`.
+The series of images acquired during a functional run provides, in each voxel, a time series of positive real number representing the MRI signal, sampled at the :term:`TR`.

 .. _voxels: https://en.wikipedia.org/wiki/Voxel